bigqio/bigq/README.md

 ## Help or Feedback

-first things first - do you need help or have feedback?
-Contact me at joel at maraudersoftware.com dot com or file an issue here!
+First things first - do you need help or have feedback?
+Contact me at joel dot christner at gmail dot com or file an issue here!

-## New in v1.8.0
+## New in v2.0.0

-- Persistence support per message (async direct messages only)
-- Better, faster disconnect detection
+- Major refactor and simplification for better code manageability
+- Separate logic for client and server functions, removed client dependencies within the server
+- Enums where appropriate including client connection type and message commands
-- Bugfixes and refactoring
+- Removed unnecessary configuration parameters and constructors
+- Creation of a common Core library and separate client and server libraries
+- Several minor bugfixes

 ## Description

-bigq is a messaging platform using TCP sockets and websockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.  bigq is tested and compatible with Mono.
+BigQ is a messaging platform using TCP sockets and websockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications.
+BigQ is written in C# and made available under the MIT license.
+BigQ is tested and compatible with Mono.

-Core use cases for bigq:
+Core use cases for BigQ:
-- simple sockets wrapper - we make sockets programming easier
+- Simple sockets wrapper with integrated framing - we make sockets programming easier
-- standard communication layer connecting apps through diverse transports including:
+- Standard communication layer connecting apps through diverse transports including:
   - TCP
   - TCP with SSL
   - Websockets
   - Websockets with SSL
-- real-time messaging like chat applications
+- Real-time messaging like chat applications
-- synchronous and asynchronous messaging
+- Synchronous and asynchronous messaging
-- flexible distribution options
+- Flexible message distribution options
-  - unicast node to node
+  - Unicast node to node (private)
-  - multicast channels for publisher to multiple subscribers
+  - Multicast channels for publisher to multiple subscribers
-  - unicast channels for publisher to single subscriber
+  - Unicast channels for publisher to single subscriber
-  - broadcast channels for publisher to all members
+  - Broadcast channels for publisher to all members
-- cluster management
+- Cluster management
-- near real-time notifications and events
+- Near real-time notifications and events

 ## Performance

-Performance in bigq is good, however, connection and channel management both have high overhead.
-If you have a use case with lots of client joins/exits, bigq may not be suitable for your environment.
-We'd love your help in making bigq more efficient!
+Performance in BigQ is good, however, connection and channel management both have high overhead.
+If you have a use case with lots of client joins/exits, BigQ may not be suitable for your environment.
+We'd love your help in making BigQ more efficient!

 ## Persistence